kusor/triton-kbmapi/docs/index.md

-In order to make the request/response retry-able w/o generating and saving a new `recovery_token` each time (to prevent a single recovery configuration update from creating multiple `recovery_tokens` due to network/retry issues), any requests made after the initial token creation to the same `Location` (i.e.
+In order to make the request/response retry-able w/o generating and saving a new `recovery_token` each time (to prevent a single recovery configuration update from creating multiple `recovery_tokens` due to network/retry issues), any requests made after the initial pivtoken creation to the same `Location` (i.e.
 `POST /pivtokens/:guid`) will result into the same pivtoken object being retrieved.